-Sheriff: Arrest in slaying of 3 men found at a golf course
+Police: Arrest in slaying of 3 men found at a golf course

 KENNESAW, Ga.
-(AP) — Authorities announced the arrest of a man Thursday in connection with the killing of three men found shot to death on the golf course of a suburban Atlanta country club.
+(AP) — Authorities on Thursday afternoon arrested a man in the killing of three men found shot to death on the golf course of a suburban Atlanta country club.

-Cobb County sheriff’s deputies and U.S. marshals arrested Bryan Rhoden more than 25 miles (40 kilometers) from where the slain men were discovered Saturday, Cobb County Sheriff’s Office spokeswoman Saba Long told The Atlanta Journal-Constitution.
+Cobb County sheriff’s deputies and U.S. marshals arrested Bryan Rhoden in Chamblee, more than 25 miles (40 kilometers) southeast of where the slain men were discovered Saturday, Cobb County Police Chief Tim Cox said during a news conference Thursday evening.

-No further information on the arrest was immediately available.
-It was not immediately clear what Rhoden was being charged with.
+Rhoden faces three counts of murder, three counts of aggravated assault and two counts of kidnapping, Cox said.
+The police chief described Rhoden as the “lone shooter” in the slayings but he declined to give further details about what prompted the violence.

+“We literally had detectives that have worked around the clock and some have literally slept in their offices since July 3rd trying to clear this case,” Cox said.

 Police say golf pro Eugene Siller was gunned down Saturday when he went to find out why a white pickup truck had driven onto the 10th green at Pinetree Country Club in Kennesaw, northwest of Atlanta.